wyatt8740/idb/README.md

 running for this to work.
 Tested on Debian Linux, but probably works in Mac OS (or Windows with MSYS/Cygwin), based on past experience.
-On those platforms, installing iTunes from Apple will get you usbmuxd, but you'll still need to compile the "iproxy" tool from the open-source clone, libusbmuxd (see the next item in this list.)
+On those platforms, installing iTunes from Apple will get you usbmuxd, but you'll still need to get or compile the "iproxy" tool from the open-source clone, libusbmuxd (see the next item in this list.)

   * `iproxy`, found in the 'tools' subdirectory of [https://github.com/libimobiledevice/libusbmuxd.git](https://github.com/libimobiledevice/libusbmuxd.git).
+It is also obtainable in some linux distros - in Debian (and presumably Ubuntu), it is in the package `libusbmuxd-tools`.

-Put the binary in a directory in your $PATH variable.
-I use "iproxy-quiet", which is a custom version of it I made that doesn't print information except on certain errors (i.e. it follows the unix philosophy better).
-You will have to edit the script to use regular iproxy (just change the variable `IPROXY_PROG` near the top of the file).
+Whatever the case, if you compile `iproxy`, put the binary in a directory in your `$PATH` variable.
+I use `iproxy-quiet`, which is a custom version of it that I made that doesn't print information except on certain errors (i.e. it follows the Unix philosophy better).
+You will have to edit the script to use regular `iproxy` (just change the variable `IPROXY_PROG` near the top of the file).

-  * Included in this repository is a patch which should allow you to build your own "iproxy-quiet".
+  * Included in this repository is a patch which should allow you to build your own `iproxy-quiet`, if you choose.
 Apply the patch with either `git apply iproxy-quiet.patch` or `patch -p1 < iproxy-quiet.patch` from the libusbmuxd source root.